BaseFEX/basefex-api-docs/rest-api.md

 - `FOK`: Fill or Kill
 - `POST_ONLY`

-## User Private Endpoints
+## Private User API Endpoints

 ### User Account

 #### GET /accounts

-To list accounts.
+To check account for cashes and positions.

 Parameters: NONE